JeshuaSan/MATLAB/k-nearest-neighbors/README.md

 # K-nearest neighbors

 ### Description:
-An implementation of the K-newares neighbors algorithm
+An implementation of the K-nearest neighbors algorithm

 ### Files
 - *knn.m* :